A book by Cennydd Bowles.

 Future Ethics is an intelligent, quietly provocative book that challenges technologists to stand up for change, and teaches essential ethical principles and methods for building a fairer future.

-Available now in paperback and digital formats (Kindle & Apple Books).
+Available now in paperback and digital formats (Kindle, Apple Books, and PDF).

 Praise for Future Ethics

 ‘An eloquent, insightful and utterly readable guide to thinking about the complicated mess we have made for ourselves.
 A must read for anyone who is inventing the future or cares about living in it.’